moschiel/esp_mesh_iot/README.md

 The LED indicates the current state of the ESP32.
 The LED used is the default LED of the DevKit1 module:

-- **LED flashing very fast (10 times per second)**: This indicates that the Esp32 is not connected and is trying to connect to the mesh network or is trying to init AP mode.
-If this state keep for too long, something is wrong.
+- **LED flashing very fast (10 times per second)**: This indicates that the ESP32 is not connected and is trying to connect to the mesh network or is trying to initiate AP mode.
+If this state persists for too long, try changing the ESP mode manually to Access Point mode to check the configurations.

    ![WhatsApp Video 2024-07-19 at 19 05 14](https://github.com/user-attachments/assets/1c8c87c1-aade-4880-aab9-e3226bf6db12)

-- **LED flashing rapidly (5 times per second)**: This indicates that the button (pin D5) has been connected to GND and held long enough to change the esp32 mode.
-(AP mode / MESH mode)
+- **LED flashing rapidly (5 times per second)**: This indicates that the button (pin D5) has been connected to GND and held long enough to change the ESP32 mode (AP mode / MESH mode).

    ![WhatsApp Video 2024-07-19 at 18 00 28](https://github.com/user-attachments/assets/7dd2ba66-d8a0-4c68-8436-7d66273f339d)

-- **LED flashing slowly (1 time per second)**: The ESP32 is on AP (Access Point) mode.
+- **LED flashing slowly (1 time per second)**: The ESP32 is in AP (Access Point) mode.
+You can set configurations by connecting to the ESP WiFi "ESP32_Config_XXXX" with any device (like a smartphone or computer) and use a browser to access the address 192.168.4.1.

    ![WhatsApp Video 2024-07-19 at 17 54 49](https://github.com/user-attachments/assets/75ca0477-9c05-4266-925d-dc94347368ef)

 - **LED on continuously**: The ESP32 is connected to the mesh network and operating normally.
+You can access it with any device using a browser by typing in the static IP address of the root node.
+Your device must be connected to the same WiFi router as the mesh network.
 - **LED off**: This should not happen.

 ## HTML Storage